friendly/candisc/README.md

 * A new vignette, `vignette("diabetes", package="candisc")`,
 illustrates some of these methods.

-* A more comprehensive collection of examples is contained in the vignettes for the `heplots` package, `browseVignettes(package = "heplots")`.
+* A more comprehensive collection of examples, illustrating multivariate regression and MANOVA methods, is contained in the vignettes for the `heplots` package, `browseVignettes(package = "heplots")`.

 ## Citation